 Fort Myers Business Interruption Insurance Claims Lawyer

-The COVID-19 pandemic brought into stark relief just how vital this type of coverage is.
-However, most insurance companies are currently denying all claims relating to Coronavirus losses; as such, filing a successful claim may seem like an even steeper uphill battle.
+Hurricanes Charlie, Irma and now Ian brought into stark relief just how vital this type of coverage is.
+However, many insurance companies will be denying or underpaying many claims relating to Hurricane Ian losses; as such, filing a successful claim may seem like an even steeper uphill battle.

-If your South Florida business has been temporarily shuttered by external factors like a public health crisis, natural disaster, fire, civil authority shutdown or other unforeseen circumstances, business interruption insurance is intended to provide coverage that can help buoy the firm until you’re back on your feet.
+If your Sanibel, Captiva, Punta Gorda or other Southwest Florida business has been temporarily shuttered by external factors natural disaster, fire, civil authority shutdown or other unforeseen circumstances, business interruption insurance is intended to provide coverage that can help buoy the firm until you’re back on your feet.

 These policies have been purchased to cover things like: